 2. A Doctor Must Order Your Care

 Your physician or an allowed practitioner must certify that you need home health services and establish a plan of care.
-This plan outlines the specific services you need and how often you need them.
+This plan outlines the specific services you need, how often you need them, and how long your care is expected to last.
+Your doctor must review and recertify your plan of care at least every 60 days.

 3. You Need Skilled Care